 You can also hold the hide down with one hand on your leg while scraping the flesh from the hide with your other hand.
 It is a little tricky, but this entire process takes lots of patience.
 However, it is worth it.

 Flesh scraping tool

 The tool we will be using for scraping off the flesh and membranes from the hide will be a butter knife.
-One that has very small serrated edges works good.
+One that has small, serrated edges work well.
 The small serrations catch the fat and membrane.

 Using the butter knife gently scrape the fat from the hide.
-You can use a pocket knife, but you have to be careful that you do not cut the hide with the knife edge.
+You can use a pocketknife, but you must be careful that you do not cut the hide with the knife edge.
 The little cuts and slices from a knife will ruin the hide and you will punch through the hided during staking.